J Church: Operation

-Prior to the COVID-19 pandemic, the J Church begins service at 5 a.m. on weekdays, 6 a.m.
-Saturdays and 8 a.m.
-Sundays and continues until 12:15 a.m. every night.
-Daytime headways are every 10 minutes, and 12 minutes on weekends.
+The J Church begins service at 5 am on weekdays and 6 am on weekends, and runs until midnight.
+Daytime headways are every 15 minutes; nights and weekend mornings are every 20 minutes.
 Unlike the other Muni Metro lines, there is not a corresponding overnight Owl bus during the hours that rail service is not running.

-On weekends, the J Church Bus service runs from 5 a.m. until the start of rail service.
-The bus line largely follows the rail line, but it uses surface streets to parallel sections where the rail line has dedicated rights-of-way.
-Separate early morning, the J Church Bus is not operated during the COVID-19 pandemic.

 History

 Track work on the J Church line was largely completed in 1916, and service from Church and 30th Street station to Market Street and Van Ness Avenue on August 11, 1917.
 Service was extended along Van Ness Avenue to Pine Street on August 29, 1917; this extension was discontinued on May 31, 1918, with service extended along Market Street to the Ferry Building the next day.
 The new Transbay Terminal became the inner terminus for every other streetcar on January 15, 1939, with all service routed there after January 1, 1941.

 As part of the creation of the Muni Metro system, it was partially converted to modern light rail operation in 1981 — the last line to do so.
 While many streetcar lines were converted to bus lines after World War II, the J Church avoided this due to the private right-of-way it uses to climb the steepest grades on Church Street, between 18th Street and 22nd Street.